chetanchandel31/component-lib/README.md

 npm i haki-ui
 ```

 Step-2: wrap the root of your app with `<HakiProvider></HakiProvider>`.
-This will ensure all the theme related styles are applied properly.
+This will apply some global styles and ensure that all the theme related styles work properly.

 ```jsx
 // index.js